StreamElements/docs/docs/chatbot/variables/teamfighttactics.md

 ## Overview

-The `$(teamfighttactics)` variable allows you to retrieve and display the current rank and LP (League Points) of a specified Teamfight Tatics player using the StreamElements Chatbot.
+The `$(teamfighttactics)` variable allows you to retrieve and display the current rank and LP (League Points) of a specified Teamfight Tactics player using the StreamElements Chatbot.

 ## Usage